hcrizzo/NYU-Tandon-Embedded-Challenge-2017/README.md

 # NYU-Tandon-Embedded-Challenge-2017
-This project involves designing a controller to motivate a small vehicle through a meandering track without exiting track boundaries.Control of the vehicle is accomplished remotely and exclusively by hand/arm gestures.
+This project involves designing a controller to motivate a small vehicle through a meandering track without exiting track boundaries.
+Control of the vehicle is accomplished remotely and exclusively by hand/arm gestures.

 Vehicle Details: The vehicle consists of an aluminum chassis with three wheels (one front